This post may contain affiliate links. Please read our disclosure policy.

 - On the table in under an hour

-Pan Size: Our recipe fills a pyrex 9X13 to the absolute maximum of pan capacity.
+- Pan Size: Our recipe fills a Pyrex 9X13 to the absolute maximum pan capacity.
 We pressed the top layer gently down with the back of a large spatula.
-If you happen to have a ceramic 9X13 inch dish with an ever so slighlty larger capacity, I suggest using that.
+If you happen to have a ceramic 9X13-inch dish with an ever so slightly larger capacity, I suggest using that.

-Spillovers: Place the baking dish on a rimmed baking sheet before placing in the oven.
-It will catch any spillovers (I’ve never had any, even in my pyrex dish) but it also makes it easier to move the baking dish in and out of the oven.
+- Spillovers: Place the filled baking dish on a rimmed baking sheet before placing it in the oven.
+It will catch any spillovers (I’ve never had any, even in my Pyrex dish) but it also makes it easier to move the baking dish in and out of the oven.

 Baked Ziti with Ricotta Ingredients